Break of gauge

 With railways, a break of gauge occurs where a line of one track gauge (the distance between the rails, or between the wheels of trains designed to run on those rails) meets a line of a different gauge.
-Trains and rolling stock generally cannot run through without some form of conversion between gauges, leading to passengers having to change trains and freight requiring transloading or transshipping; this can add delays, costs, and inconvenience to travel on such a route.
+Trains and rolling stock generally cannot run through without some form of conversion between gauges, leading to passengers having to change trains, and freight having to be transloaded or transshipped.
+That can cause delays, added costs, and inconvenience to those travelling on affected routes.

 History

-Break of gauge was a common issue in the early days of railways, as standards had not yet been set and different organizations each used their own favored gauge on the lines they controlled—sometimes for mechanical and engineering reasons (optimizing for geography or particular types of load and rolling stock), and sometimes for commercial and competitive reasons (interoperability and non-interoperability within and between companies and alliances were often key strategic moves).
+Break of gauge was a common problem in the early days of railways, because standards had not yet been set and different organizations each used their own favored gauge on the lines they controlled.
+That was sometimes for mechanical and engineering reasons (optimizing for geography or particular types of load and rolling stock), and sometimes for commercial and competitive reasons (interoperability, or the lack of it, within and between companies and alliances were often key strategic considerations).

-Various solutions other than transloading were conceived even in the early era of railways in Britain (including rollbocks, transporter wagons, dual gauge, and even containerization or variable gauge axles), but they were not implemented at the height of the Gauge War in the 1840s, which resulted in a regular need for transloading.
-L. T. C. Rolt's biography of Isambard Kingdom Brunel (key proponent of the broad gauge for the Great Western Railway) remarks on the apparent mysteriousness of this lack of implementation, but a likely explanation is that the combatants at the time were likely primarily interested in winning the Gauge War and setting a standard that benefited their commercial interests.
+Even in the early era of railways in Britain, various solutions other than transloading were conceived,. including rollbocks, transporter wagons, dual gauge track or variable gauge axles, and containerization of freight, but they were not implemented at the height of the Gauge War in the 1840s, which resulted the need for time-consuming and expensive transloading.

+In his biography of Isambard Kingdom Brunel (key proponent of the broad gauge for the Great Western Railway), L. T. C. Rolt remarks on the apparent mysteriousness of that lack of implementation, but a likely explanation is that the combatants at the time were primarily interested in winning the Gauge War, and establishing a standard that benefited their commercial interests.

 The lack of a standardized gauge was a significant problem in transportation in the Confederate States of America during the American Civil War.